Blackpool Airport: History

 The airport site's first aviation use was in October 1909, when the UK's first official public Flying Meeting was held on a specially laid out site at Squires Gate, followed by another in 1910.
-By 1911 the site had become a racecourse, and it was used as a military hospital during the First World War and until 1924.
+Between 1911 and 1915 the site became Blackpool Racecourse, and it was used as a military hospital during World War I and until 1924.
 Flights from the site resumed in the early 1930s.
 Small UK airlines used the airfield during the mid-1930s.
 Railway Air Services commenced schedules to Blackpool from 15 April 1935, linking the airport with the Isle of Man, Manchester and Liverpool.
 Connections could be made at the two cities to London and the south and west of England.
 In June 1937, airline operations were transferred to Stanley Park Aerodrome.
-The sister of aviation pioneer Amy Johnson lived in Stanley Park, resulting in her often paying a visit; Johnson's last complete flight was a ferry flight for the ATA from Squires Gate to Oxford.
+The sister of aviation pioneer Amy Johnson lived in Stanley Park, resulting in her often paying a visit; Johnson's last complete flight was a ferry flight for the Air Transport Auxiliary from Squires Gate to Oxford.

 RAF Squires Gate

 Work on enlarging and improving the airfield and facilities began in late 1937, but the aerodrome was requisitioned by the Air Ministry in 1938.
-Three bituminous runways were laid to support operations, with squadrons stationed at RAF Squires Gate during the Second World War including:
+Three bituminous runways were laid to support operations, with squadrons stationed at RAF Squires Gate during World War II including: